-‘Talent’ is a feel-good word for describing good job candidates.
-But, framing ‘talent’ as the main recruiting and retention issue for companies does us all a disservice.
-Trying to find people with ‘talent’ is subjective, bias-laden and imprecise.
-Successful hiring programs focus on finding employees with measurable skills instead.
+Talent is a feel-good word for describing good job candidates.
+But, framing talent as the main recruiting and retention issue for companies does us all a disservice.
+Recruiting employees with ‘talent’ is subjective, bias-laden and imprecise.
+Successful hiring programs focus on how to find good employees with measurable skills instead.

 Hiring for ‘talent’ is too vague to be useful.
 Recruiters and hiring managers alike use ‘talent’ as a buzzword to describe the kind of people they want to hire.
 But, like other buzzwords, ‘talent’ is a fuzzy concept.
 Nobody knows what it is or how to measure it.
-It’s meant to be ‘natural’ and spotting it is meant to be intuitive.
+Let alone how to find employees with those desirable talents.
+However, talent is meant to be ‘natural’ and spotting it is meant to be intuitive.

 But like anything else deemed ‘natural’, the idea of inborn talent greases a slippery slope.
 For, more often than not, ‘natural’ is just a euphemism for “something I like.”
 And ‘talent’ is just a euphemism for “someone I like.”
 Focusing on talent limits employees and employers alike because it glosses over specific skills in favor of intuition and flattery.
 It also downplays the value of hard work.